lsu-ddem/intro-to-esports/content/3-Video/1_Lesson_1/_index.en.md

 -   After watching the films, students will try to recreate the film of their choice (one of the two films) in a storyboard format.

--   Transition from a video medium to a storyboard partition
+-   Transition from a video medium to a storyboard partition.

 -   “What is a storyboard and why do I need one?” lesson in the form of a lecture or a class discussion, including: